 These high stake tests don’t do anything to negate the high school drop out rate.
 In fact, it seems to further make young people hate and despise their educational experience.
-If learning is made to be boring and rudimentary due to high-stakes tests given since first grade, then there’s no wonder why college and beyond isn’t a realistic goal for many poor black youth living in cities like Chicago, LA, or Milwaukee.
+If learning is made to be boring and rudimentary due to high-stakes tests given since first grade, then there’s no wonder why college and beyond isn’t a realistic goal for many poor black youths living in cities like Chicago, LA, or Milwaukee.
 (Black students are twice as likely to drop out of high school versus their white counterparts.)
 I’ve had numerous students tell me that staff and teachers don’t respect them or that they set low standards for them.
-Testing further shows to these young people they’re just numbers and that’s their only importance.
+Testing further shows to these young people, they’re just numbers, and that’s their only importance.

 Black students are most likely to attend the most segregated of schools where most of the students are of the same racial background.
-Not to mention, if all those students are of the same income level then there’s a belief that they’re all on the same sinking ship.
+Not to mention, if all those students are of the same income level, then there’s a belief that they’re all on the same sinking ship.
 On top of all that, study after study has revealed that about eighty percent of staff and teachers at these schools are white.
 It creates a clear division of power.
-Students see a world were people like them are targets for law enforcement.
-They see that educational and professional careers are only for “white folks.”
+Students see a world where people like them are targets for law enforcement.
+They know that educational and professional careers are only for “white folks.”

-Poor and working class black communities are isolated not only by race, but class.
+Poor and working-class black communities are isolated not only by race but class.
 So many of these young black kids don’t see people that look like them in prominent positions outside of entertainment and sports on TV.
-The best thing about Michelle and Barack Obama, is there is now a generation of black kids that only know the Obamas as the first family.
+The best thing about Michelle and Barack Obama is there is now a generation of black kids that only know the Obamas as the first family.
 It’s a step in the right direction, but there’s a lot of work to do in the future.

 Black folks from disadvantaged backgrounds who do rise above these challenges and become successful professionals, like myself, are told two very different things depending on the person who’s saying it.
 Fellow professional black people will often state, “We have to work twice as hard as white people to get the same respect.”
 And some white people will say, very condescendingly, “Well, you’ve made it from that type of background, why can’t the rest of them?”